/1/ ANTI-DILUTION RIGHTS

 /14/ OPTION AGREEMENT

-A written agreement which grants the employee of a company an opportunity to benefit from increases in the company’s share value by granting the right to buy shares at a future point in time at a price equal to the fair market value of such shares at the time of the grant.
-The option agreement dictates all the terms of the offer — including vesting schedule, time limits for exercise once vested, and any other special conditions.
+A written agreement grants the employee of a company an opportunity to benefit from increases in the company’s share value by granting the right to buy shares at a future point in time at a price equal to the fair market value of such shares at the time of the grant.
+The option agreement dictates all the terms of the offer — including vesting schedules, time limits for exercise once vested, and any other special conditions.
+Read more HERE.

 SAFE or simple agreement for future equity is an agreement between an investor and a company that provides rights to the investor for future equity in the company similar to a warrant, except without determining a specific price per share at the time of the initial investment.
 Includes limited representations and warranties and does not include a maturity date nor interest rate.